Badestrand/GlobState/README.md

     doSearch(text) {
         fetch('https://example.org/api/search?q='+text).then(r => r.json()).then(json => {
             this._results = JSON.parse(json)
-            this.updateListeners() // This triggers a re-render on all connected components })
+            this.updateComponents() // This triggers a re-render on all connected components })
     }
 }